Google debuts its own chip on upcoming Pixel 6 smartphones

-New Delhi, Aug 2 (IANS) Google on Monday announced it has developed its own custom-built chip to power the next generation of Pixel 6 smartphones that will arrive in the market later this year.
+New Delhi: Google on Monday announced it has developed its own custom-built chip to power the next generation of Pixel 6 smartphones that will arrive in the market later this year.

 Called Tensor, the AI-enabled System on a Chip (SoC) has been developed specifically for Pixel phones.